- Does my website need a robots.txt file?

 How long will it take for changes in my robots.txt file to affect my search results?

 First, the cache of the robots.txt file must be refreshed (we generally cache the contents for up to one day).
 Even after finding the change, crawling and indexing is a complicated process that can sometimes take quite some time for individual URLs, so it's impossible to give an exact timeline.
 Also, keep in mind that even if your robots.txt file is disallowing access to a URL, that URL may remain visible in search results despite that fact that we can't crawl it.
-If you wish to expedite removal of the pages you've blocked from Google, please submit a removal request via Google Webmaster Tools.
+If you wish to expedite removal of the pages you've blocked from Google, please submit a removal request via Google Search Console.

 How do I specify AJAX-crawling URLs in the robots.txt file?

 You must use the crawled URLs when specifying URLs that use the AJAX-crawling proposal.
-For more information, see the AJAX-crawling FAQ.

 How can I temporarily suspend all crawling of my website?